NanoSmasher/make.skule.ca/README.md

 M.A.K.E.
 Website theme
 ======================

 Website derived from [Jero's freelancer theme](https://github.com/jeromelachaud/freelancer-theme) which is in turn based on the [Freelancer bootstrap theme ](http://startbootstrap.com/templates/freelancer/).
+This means I used Twitter Bootstrap just like every other website these days.

-This website is currently being used by the [UofT Skule M.A.K.E.
-Club](http://make.skule.ca)
+The website is currently being hosted by the [UofT Skule M.A.K.E.
+Club](http://make.skule.ca).
+Check it out!

 Managing the website
 ====================